ptwiddle/MAS341-Graph-Theory/ExamRevision.md

 <a href="../GraphTheory2017.pdf"> 2017 Exam </a> and <a href="../GT2017Solutions.pdf"> Solutions </a>
 ===
+- Note: The pdf of solutions says 2016, but it is in fact the right set of solutions.
 - **2.i and 2.ii:** We didn't cover longest paths, so skip this question; replace it with a Dijkstra's question
 - **3.iv:** Replace "Projective plane" with "Mobius band"